Giving As A Family

 - Consider giving stuff.
 It may be as simple as cleaning out closets.
 It may be more elaborate: giving a vehicle, giving artwork, or giving part of your ownership interest in a business or real estate.

 - Meet with other families on the journey.
-Look at Generous Giving for other stories and videos.
-Attend a local or national Generous Giving conference.
 Meet with a friend to talk through how you are doing your giving.

 Need a mentor?
 Ask us!